7 Mistakes to Avoid on Your Next Tech Job Interview

 Not only you’re showing interest, but also confidence, without harming their impression of you.

-We hope the large experience of our Ambassadors of KWAN can help you improve your performance on your next job interview, and so increase your chances of being hired for that dreamy developer role.
+We hope the large experience of our recruiters can help you improve your performance on your next job interview, and so increase your chances of being hired for that dreamy developer role.

 Spoiler alert, you’ll find that job at KWAN!
 Don’t believe us?
 There’s only one way to find out.